About the Grader

 Configuring the Grader

-that you provide in the target setup, as well as any additional context about external system access if applicable, informs the grader.
+Configuring your grader starts when you create a new target within Promptfoo and outline details about the application in the "Usage Details" section.
+The purpose that you provide in the target setup, as well as any additional context about external system access if applicable, informs the grader.
 The more information you provide, the better the red team attacks will be.

 The purpose can include details about how the LLM application should behave, including specifications like: